stax76/awesome-mpv/README.md

 - [progressbar](https://github.com/torque/mpv-progressbar) - A minimalistic OSC replacement.
 It provides a small, unintrusive progress bar that persists at the bottom of the video window.
 - [osd-bar](https://github.com/422658476/MPV-EASY-Player/blob/master/portable-data/scripts/osd-bar.lua) - Always show osd progress bar, with the more beautiful color matching in the [configuration file](https://github.com/422658476/MPV-EASY-Player/blob/master/mpv-easy-data/rjno1.conf), you can make the osd progress bar display the current progress at the bottom of the window beautifully,this is a [preview](https://raw.githubusercontent.com/422658476/MPV-EASY-Player/master/img/mpv-easy-player-osd-bar-lua.jpg).
 - [osc-style](https://github.com/422658476/MPV-EASY-Player/tree/master/mpv-easy-data/osc-style) - Change the mpv OSC to a more beautiful and practical look, which is the osc theme feature, a variety of styles to choose from,this is a [tutorial and a preview](https://github.com/422658476/MPV-EASY-Player#%E7%9C%8B%E5%88%B0%E4%B8%8A%E9%9D%A2%E5%9B%BE%E4%B8%8A%E8%BF%99%E4%BA%9Bosc%E6%A0%B7%E5%BC%8F%E4%BA%86%E5%90%97%E5%AE%83%E4%BB%AC%E4%B8%8D%E4%BB%85%E5%8F%AF%E4%BB%A5%E5%AD%98%E5%9C%A8%E4%BA%8Empv-easy-player%E4%B8%AD%E4%BD%A0%E4%BD%BF%E7%94%A8%E7%9A%84mpv%E7%9A%84osc%E4%B9%9F%E5%8F%AF%E4%BB%A5%E5%8F%98%E6%88%90%E8%BF%99%E6%A0%B7).
-- [osc-show-hide-hotkey](https://github.com/linguisticmind/mpv-scripts/tree/master/osc-show-hide-hotkey) - Toggles the on-screen controller with a hotkey.
-[Video demonstration](https://www.youtube.com/watch?v=b-5XOZpXZMg&t=1h7m17s)
+- [osc-show-hide](https://github.com/linguisticmind/mpv-scripts/tree/master/osc-show-hide) - Toggles the on-screen controller with a hotkey.
 - [osc-orange](https://github.com/maoiscat/mpv-osc-orange) - An osc/ui replacement in dark theme.
 - [mfpbar](https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar) - A minimalistic progressbar and osc replacement.
 - [osc-simple](https://github.com/maoiscat/mpv-osc-simple) - An OSC/UI replacement of white theme.